pyomeca/ezc3d/README.md

 For the MATLAB binder, the only additional dependecy is MATLAB itself.

 ### CMake
 EZC3D comes in the form of a CMake (https://cmake.org/) project.
 If you don't know how to use CMake, you will find many examples on Internet.
+A simple video was made to show how to compile for the MATLAB binder [here](https://youtu.be/gWno_NXrITA).
+Please note that the video is made from a french computer.
+This should not impair the workflow, but may be a bit confusing for some english folks!

-The main variables to set are:
+The cmake variables to set are:

 > `CMAKE_INSTALL_PREFIX` Which is the `path/to/install` EZC3D in.
 If you compile the Python3 binder, a valid installation of Python with Numpy should be installed relatived to this path.
 >